microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Selectors.md

 PSRule executes rules to validate an object from input.
 When evaluating an object from input, PSRule can use selectors to perform complex matches of an object.

-- A selector is a YAML-based expression that evaluates an object.
+- A selector is a YAML/JSON based expression that evaluates an object.
 - Each selector is comprised of nested conditions, operators, and comparison properties.
 - Selectors must use one or more available conditions with a comparison property to evaluate the object.
 - Optionally a condition can be nested in an operator.